germanopi/RobotFramework/README.md

    * Tests: Will finish the execution of the test case
    * Results: will receive the output

+ There is a resume of how it works in brazilian-portuguese at https://github.com/germanopi/RobotFramework/tree/main/Resumo, Tests will not pass but it's possible to understand how code infrastructure works

 # Possible Errors
    * You added your Webdriver to C:\bin but Pycharm saied:  Message: session not created: This version of ChromeDriver only supports Chrome version xxx